xyproto/algernon/README.md

 // Check if the current user has "user" rights UserRights() -> bool

-// Check if the given username exists
+// Check if the given username exists (does not look at the list of unconfirmed users) HasUser(string) -> bool

-HasUser(string) -> bool
+// Check if the given username exists in the list of unconfirmed users HasUnconfirmedUser(string) -> bool

 // Get the value from the given boolean field
 // Takes a username and field name